 If shoulder instability is affecting the way you live your life, please don’t hesitate to contact our office to arrange an appointment with one of our orthopedic shoulder specialists.
 Regardless of the cause of your shoulder instability, we’ll have a treatment option that’s right for you.
 You can expect results when you choose our clinic.

 High Mountain Orthopedics specializes in bone, joint and muscle injuries, including shoulder injuries.
 Dr. William Matarese, Dr. Tony Wanich and Dr. Sherwin Su have over 25 years of combined experienced treating orthopedic and sports injuries.
 Our practice uses a multi-disciplinary approach that includes physical therapy and activity modification.
 If surgery is necessary, our team utilizes the latest advancements in Minimally Invasive and Arthroscopic procedures to expedite the healing process.
 If you are suffering from a bone, joint or muscle injury – contact our offices today!
-We have locations in Wayne, Clifton and Englewood, NJ
+We have locations in Wayne, Paramus and Englewood, NJ